 You can ask questions, and meet other homeschooling families who are using the curriculum by Memoria Press.

-We also regularly enjoy additional resources to help with skills in creative writing, handwriting, and spelling.
+We also regularly enjoy additional resources to help with creative writing, handwriting, and spelling skills.

 Shipping is quick and accurate as well.

 WHO OWNS MEMORIA PRESS?

 MP was originally founded by Cheryl Lowe and her son Brian in 1994.